 Yesterday, February 27, 2013, at 16:00 pm, the voting for Cabinet Ministers was concluded.
 Bulgaria has its first Shadow Cabinet on Twitter.
 It features a prominent Bulgarian journalist (Prime Minister), a world-renowned tennis player (Minister of Sports) and many young and able individuals with serious accomplishments online.
 Well, when I say “able” I do mean in other fields than politics.
 They still have to prove themselves.

 The next step will be to create a Shadow Parliament.
 But that will come, too.

 I leave to you, my dear reader, to decided whether to follow #всянка on Twitter or through the website.

-140 characters at a time, this is all it takes to make a difference, to try to change the world around or to be Somebody.
+140 characters at a time, this is all it takes to make a difference, try to change the world around, or be Somebody.
 Twitter was long regarded as the social network for geeks (or the people who complain a lot).
-But voicing an opinion represents the de facto an attempt to change the status quo, to move mountains, and hopefully create new opportunities.
+But voicing an opinion represents the de facto an attempt to change the status quo, move mountains, and hopefully create new opportunities.
 And there are millions of opinions shared on Twitter, not just #всянка ones.

 What do you think?
 Will this Shadow Cabinet exist for long?
 Will it be listened to?
 Will it make a difference?

 Copyright © 2013 Borislav Kiprin.
 All Rights Reserved.